History of Mt. Tabor Area

 Soon after the listing of the reservoirs, the entire 196-plus acres of Mt.
 Tabor Park, including the south end maintenance yard and the Lincoln St. long-block nursery, was listed in the National Register of Historic Places in 2004.
 This was another volunteer effort spurred on by the Mt.
 Tabor Neighborhood Association and other interested individuals.
 The Mt.
 Tabor Reservoirs Historic District includes approximately 50 acres.
 This historic district is entirely within the park boundaries.

 A listing in the National Register is the highest level of significance given in Portland.
 This distinction, however, does not protect a resource from demolition or other changes.
 It does provide a review process that involves the City's Historic Landmark Commission.
-Learn more from the
+Learn more from the City's website about historic resources.

 Link to Mt.
 Tabor Park listing on the National Register of Historic Places: https://npgallery.nps.gov/AssetDetail/d7916421-7f25-44a1-827e-de40fbfd8d3c

-Link to Mt Tabor Reservoirs listing on the National Register of Historic Places
+Link to Mt Tabor Reservoirs listing on the National Register of Historic Places:

 https://npgallery.nps.gov/AssetDetail/df97f5d6-0a91-408c-aa38-05a6c87ee1ff